-The buy to let boom of just a few years ago put many people in to the bracket of Landlord for the first time, property prices rising along with increases in standards of living and dilemmas over pensions meant an increased level of people turning to property as a long term investment and what better way to get an instant return on your investment than to rent it out.
+The buy to let boom of just a few years ago put many people in to the bracket of Landlord for the first time, property prices rising along with increases in standards of living and dilemmas over pensions meant an increased level of people turning to property as a long term investment.
+This is where our tracing tenants service was born.
+What better way to get an instant return on your investment than to rent it out.
 This situation continued until around March 2008, this was the turning point and the beginning of what has become known as the credit crunch.

 Tracing tenants can be a long process especially if the landlord has not obtained enough information about the tenant to make tracing them possible.

 How can I prepare for an absconding tenant?